-The Harrogate Christmas Market (now in its 7th year) was launched to encourage visitors into our wonderful town to help businesses during an otherwise quiet time.
-And as much as we’re proud that an estimated 75,000 people came to HCM in 2017, we’re even prouder that many of those visitors enjoyed Harrogate’s hotels, shops, restaurants and bars.
+The Harrogate Christmas Market (now in its 8th year) was launched to encourage visitors into our wonderful town to help businesses during an otherwise quiet time.
+And as much as we’re proud that an estimated 70,000 people came to HCM in 2018, we’re even prouder that many of those visitors enjoyed Harrogate’s hospitality and retail businesses.
 While there is a lot to experience within the market’s confines, we’d like to highlight a few areas in our town that you might not know about that offer visitors a wealth of independent enterprises that will add to the enjoyment of your visit.

 - Rose Velvet – elegant clothing paying homage to an earlier era, but with its own contemporary individuality.

 - Montpellier Jewellers – the perfect shop for those looking to buy a diamond or vintage watch for that special someone.

 - Blues Café Bar – a must for anyone who appreciates live music, as this iconic bar has live acts downstairs every night, as well as Sunday afternoons.
 Upstairs is a cocktail bar with a wide range of gins and other spirits.

 - Fisk – critically acclaimed restaurant, specialising in fish and seafood dishes.

 - Isles of Wonder – gift shop selling expertly curated, top quality goods from British artisans.

 - Bettys Café and Tearooms – starting in 1919, Bettys is literally world-renowned for its sumptuous afternoon teas.
 They also have a shop selling bakery items, chocolates, teas and coffees.

 - Crown Hotel – with a 300-year history and a £6million refurb, this hotel has a lot to offer.
 And it’s convenient location makes it ideal for visitors to the market.